All Episodes

 You can't amend it.

-It's only on the floor for twenty hours.
+It's only on the floor for 20 hours.

-So the bill would be filed, say four o'clock one afternoon, voted on noon the next day.
+So the bill would be filed, say, 4 o'clock one afternoon, voted on noon the next day.

-No amendments in the House or the Senate, no two-thirds vote that treaties require, no filibuster in the Senate.
+No amendments in the House or the Senate.

-Uh this is a a fast track all right, but it's a skid greasing plan to something far beyond we've ever used uh uh tra fast track for before.
+This is a fast track, all right, but it's a skid-greasing plan to something far beyond we've ever used fast track for before.

-Well, and Senator, the the folks over at Heritage Action for America, they've key voted no on on the legislation, and one of the things they point out they're they're free trade proponents, and and I'm a free trade supporter, but that a lot of the terms based on what we know has come out so far is you're gonna allow a a terrible negotiator named Barack Obama to include um provisions in some of these agreements that might be overly regulatory on the environmental front or or burdensome for free enterprise in in regard to unions and
+And one of the things they point out, they're free trade proponents, and I'm a free trade supporter, but that a lot of the terms based on what we know has come out so far is you're going to allow a terrible negotiator named Barack Obama to include provisions in some of these agreements that might be overly regulatory on the environmental front or burdensome for free enterprise in regard to unions.

-i should we really be giving a guy who can't even negotiate a good deal with Iran powers to do these things.
+And should we really be giving a guy who can't even negotiate a good deal with Iran powers to do these things?

 I think that's very true, Eric.